 2. Red raspberry leaf tea

-Also called as women’s herb, red raspberry is known to be good for treating morning sickness in pregnant women.
+Also called as women’s herb, red raspberry has strong antioxidants.
+It is known to be good for treating morning sickness in pregnant women.
 It can also prevent complications and make the delivery smoother.
 However, you should not have raspberry tea if you have high blood pressure, if you are planning a c-section, or are on medications (3).
 This tea may be taken during labor.
 It is good to avoid it when you are at a risk of preterm labor.

 3. Ginger tea